Liam Davis (footballer, born 1986): Northampton Town

 Despite missing out most of the season with injuries during the 2009–10 season, Davis signed a one-year contract extension in June 2010.
 In the 2010–11 season, Davis played his first match from injury, in the opening game of the season, in a 3–0 win over Torquay United.
 However, he was dropped from the squad following his public bust-up with the manager in a match against Yeovil Town and his own injury concern.
 The season brought a good cup run which saw Northampton Town beat Premier League giants Liverpool at Anfield, where Davis put in a performance that gained recognition from clubs in higher leagues.
 Davis then scored his first goal of the season on 26 October 2010, in a 3–1 loss against Ipswich Town in the third round of the League Cup.
 However, Davis was sent–off just nine minutes to the game, in a 4–1 loss against Barnet on 20 November 2010.
 Following this, Davis began playing in a defensive positions and helped the club with three clean–sheets between 30 October 2010 and 13 November 2010.
-He plays the most of the season in the left–back position.
+He played most of the season in the left–back position.
 Despite setback of injuries later in the season, Davis scored two goals later in the season against Rotherham United and Stevenage.

 On 13 May 2011, it was announced that Davis would be leaving Northampton at the end of his contract.